Online therapy for anxiety, worry and overthinking

 Online therapy for anxiety in the UK, from my base in Leeds

-I offer online therapy to people across the UK, from my base in Leeds in Yorkshire.
+I offer online therapy for anxiety to people across the UK, from my base in Leeds in Yorkshire.
+Online sessions provide a convenient way to access specialist support without the stress of a commute.

-Whether you’re based in Leeds or elsewhere in the UK, therapy gives you a consistent space to focus on yourself.
+Whether you’re based in Leeds, Yorkshire, or elsewhere in the UK, therapy gives you a consistent, safe space to focus on your wellbeing.

 Frequently Asked Questions about Anxiety